networknt/light-4j/docs/content/other/config.md

 volume which can be updated and restarted the container to take effect.

-When Kubernetes is used for docker orchestration, config files can be managed by ConfigMap.
+When Kubernetes is used for docker orchestration, config files can be managed by ConfigMap and Secret

+The reason we encourage every module has its own configuration file is to ease the management and facilitate individual module independence.
+Every module can be upgraded independently and change its config format without impact other modules.

-Most config files are not senstive and it is recommended to manage them in git so that all the changes can be tracked and audited.
+Most config files are not sensitive and it is recommended to manage them in git so that all the changes can be tracked and audited.
 With proper access control to the organization/lob level of config repo, only certain users can update the config files per environment.

-There is one separate config file secret.yml that contains all the secrets in the applicaton like database password, private key etc. Although this file can be checked into the git along with other config files, the content should be just placeholder and it needs to be updated during deployment.
+There is one separate config file secret.yml that contains all the secrets in the application like database password, private key etc. Although this file can be checked into the git along with other config files, the content should be just placeholders and it needs to be updated during deployment.
 With Kubernets, this file will be mapped to Secrets.